yasuru21/yasuru21/README.md

 ## Objective

 I started in Computer Science where I developed a skill in coding, but eventually found a passion for Cybersecurity through cracking systems and understanding networks.
-I am very eager to continue cultivating my skills and transition into this field, specififcally aiming to join as a Cybersecurity Analyst and then become a Penetration Tester.
+I am very eager to continue cultivating my skills and transition into this field, specifically aiming to join as a Cybersecurity Analyst and then become a Penetration Tester.

 ## Skills